stephenfjohnson/coffee-offering/src/pages/about/about.md

 Due to forces of nature viable coffee growing regions are shifting, creating opportunity for _new_ origins.
 In this light, the following economic development is encouraged:

-* Recognizing new origins
+* Recognizing new origins and coffee producers
-* Increasing production worldwide
+* Increasing production to meet worldwide demand
-* Extensive global inventory listing
+* Precise offering listings
+* Showcase and navigate the coffee market
 * Information sharing for industry growth
 * Trade acceleration by introducing sellers with buyers